bbauska/W3Cx-3of5/README.md

 Old HTML1 Web pages will not be rendered the same way as new HTML5 pages, since, in the 90\'s, some of them were written by hand and may contain errors, embedded HTML elements, etc.

-With HTML4, doctype definitions looked like this:<br/>
+<h5>With HTML4, doctype definitions looked like this:</h5>
 ```
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "https://www.w3.org/TR/html4/loose.dtd">,
 ```
 which was even more complicated as one had to choose between three different possibilities (doctypes could be transitional, strict, or frameset).
 Most of the time, the doctype definition was copied and pasted from one document to another and was nearly impossible to memorize.

-With HTML5, there is only one way to indicate the doctype, and it\'s so simple there is no reason to forget it:
+<h5>With HTML5, there is only one way to indicate the doctype, and it\'s so simple there is no reason to forget it:</h5>
 ```
 1.  <!doctype html>
 ```